GarveyJLi/power_outage_data_exploration/README.md

 **OUTAGE.START.TIME**

+The next column we decided to analyze the missingness of `CAUSE.CATEGORY.DETAIL` on, was `OUTAGE.START.TIME`, and our hypotheses are as follows:

 Null Hypothesis: The missingness of `CAUSE.CATEGORY.DETAIL` does not depend on `OUTAGE.START.TIME`

 Alternative Hypothesis: The missingness of `CAUSE.CATEGORY.DETAIL` does depend on `OUTAGE.START.TIME`

+Since `OUTAGE.START.TIME` is in the format `HH:MM:SS`, we decided to convert the times in a unit of `seconds` since `00:00`

 <iframe src="resources/det_time_missing_cdf.html" width=800 height=600 frameBorder=0></iframe>